Involution game with migration and spatial heterogeneity of social resources

 Figure~\ref{fig:agents_b} illustrates how population density affects the adoption of the high-effort strategy.
-For resource ratios sufficiently far from unity (e.g., $M_2/M_1 = 0.5$ or $2.0$), $F_D$ is uniformly 1.0 regardless of agent number, indicating that extreme resource asymmetry alone suffices to drive the entire population toward involution.
-In contrast, near the symmetric point $M_2/M_1 = 1.0$, $F_D$ exhibits a clear dependence on density: it increases from approximately 0.75 for 2000 agents to 0.99 for 3000 agents and reaches 1.0 for larger populations.
+For resource ratios sufficiently far from unity (e.g., \(M_2/M_1 = 0.5\) or \(2.0\)), \(F_D\) is uniformly 1.0 regardless of agent number, indicating that extreme resource asymmetry alone suffices to drive the entire population toward involution.
+In contrast, near the symmetric point \(M_2/M_1 = 1.0\), \(F_D\) exhibits a clear dependence on density: it increases from approximately 0.75 for 2000 agents to 0.99 for 3000 agents and reaches 1.0 for larger populations.
 Thus, higher population density intensifies competition even when resources are evenly distributed, pushing the system toward universal high effort.

 Taken together, these results show that population density has contrasting effects on spatial distribution and strategic choice.
 On one hand, higher density promotes a more balanced spatial distribution by saturating attractive regions and forcing agents to occupy less favorable areas.
 On the other hand, it exacerbates involution by increasing local competitive pressure, particularly in situations where resources are nearly equal.
 The net outcome is that while agents become more evenly spread, they all tend to adopt the high-effort strategy, leading to widespread involution irrespective of spatial equity.
-This highlights a fundamental trade-off: policies that increase population density may improve spatial equity but at the cost of intensifying overall competition.